Background

 for using psychological tests is to help answer the question, Do we accept

 this person or not?
-And since psychological tests arent magic,
+Moreover, because psychological tests arent

-mistakes will be made.
-Even when a qualified psychologist makes a decision
+magic, mistakes will be made.
+Even when a qualified psychologist makes a

-based on all the available evidence, there will still be doubts and shadows
+decision based on all the available evidence, there will still be doubts

-a person not truly qualified for a job is accepted.
+mistake occurs when a person not truly qualified for a job is

 Now, according